414owen/Hackerrank/README.md

 ### Disclaimer ###

 This code was produced to solve the problem set, and do nothing more.
 Once it worked, I stopped typing.
-That means there are often commented out lines that I haven't cleared up, and the code is not designed to by uber-efficient.
+That means there are often commented out lines that I haven't cleared up, and the code is not designed to be uber-efficient.
 It does, however, pass all the test cases on the site.